veffo/veffo/README.md

 - `Gizmos.Cone` = Draws a cone with specified orientation, length and angle.
 It looks like the spotlight gizmo
 - `Gizmos.Sphere` = Draws a 3D sphere.
 Equivalent to [Gizmos.DrawWireSphere](https://docs.unity3d.com/ScriptReference/Gizmos.DrawWireSphere.html)
 - `Gizmos.Circle` = Draws a 2D circle that is oriented to the camera by default

-## Notes
-The package uses the same class name as the built-in gizmo class, because of this, you will need to use an alias to point to the right class (`using Gizmos = Popcron.Gizmos`).

-The alternative is to make a global class with the same name that redirects all of its calls to Popcron.Gizmos.
-The downside to this is that you will need to be explicit when calling the UnityEngine.Gizmos class if you ever need to.
-Choose your poison.

 ## FAQ
 - **What namespace?** 'Popcron'